sonic-net/SONiC/doc/DHCPv6_relay/DHCPv6-relay-agent-High-Level-Design.md

 # Performance

 SONiC DHCP relay agent is currently not relaying many DHCP requests.
 Frequency arrival rate of DHCP packets is not high so it is not going to affect performance.
+Typical number of vlans used with dhcp6relay is around 2 vlans.
+Performance degration and high CPU utilization is seen on devices with more than 25 vlans configured, especially devices with weaker CPU's.

 # Testing